Outline of the proof of the geometric Langlands conjecture for GL(2): The extended Whittaker model

-In fact, Quasi-Theorem \ref{t:Whit for GLn} is a theorem for $n=2$, and for general $n$ is the current project of J.~Barlev.
-Its proof uses the mirabolic subgroup and the classical strategy of expressing the functor $\on{coeff}^{\on{ext}}_{G,G}$ as a composition of $n-1$ Fourier transform functors.
+This theorem has been recently established by D.~Beraldo.
+The proof uses the mirabolic subgroup and the classical strategy of expressing the functor $\on{coeff}^{\on{ext}}_{G,G}$ as a composition of $n-1$ Fourier transform functors.

 \ssec{Extended vs. degenerate Whittaker models}

 \sssec{}

 Let $P$ be a parabolic in $G$ with Levi quotient $M$.
 Note that we have a canonically defined locally closed embedding of prestacks: